suhas-sj/RebBusHackathonTeam4/README.md

 Worked on the Machine learning model and intergrating it with the Android application using flask APIs

 3)  Kunal Pathak , Arpitha T and Harshitha :
-Worked on the frontend of the web application to display the detected objects along with their tags using nodeJS
+Worked on the frontend of the web application to display the detected objects along with their tags using nodeJS and React